dgrzeszczak/Volumio-BubbleUPnP-Server/README.md

 # BubbleUPnP Server Installer for Volumio
 It's a helper tool that installs *BubbleUPnP Server* directly on *Volumio* system.

-*BubbleUPnP Server* support streaming Tidal and Qobuz to Volumio device.
+Can be used to stream Tidal and Qobuz (using MDP) without additional device for *BubbleUPnP Server* like PC, Mac, Android phone etc.
  All you need is *OpenHome* renderer application like Linn Kazoo, Lumin etc.

 *BubbleUPnP Server* is using port *58050* by default.
 Please open *[YOUR VOLUMIO IP]:58050* site in your browser to access *BubbleUPnP Server* configuration page.